vmware/vic-product/docs/user_doc/vic_dev_ops/provision_containers_portal.md

-# Provision Container VMs in the Management Portal #
+# Provisioning Container VMs in the Management Portal #

-**WORK-IN-PROGRESS**

 You can provision container VMs from the management portal.
 You can quick-provision containers by using default settings or you can customize your deployment by using the available settings.
+You can either provision or save as a template your configured container.

+You can provision containers, templates, or images.
+- To provision a single container, go to **Deployments** > **Containers** and click **Create container**.
+- To provision an image with additional settings, go to **Templates** > **Templates**, filter by images, and under **Provision** click **Enter additional info**.
+- To provision a template, go to **Templates** > **Templates**, filter by templates, and click **Provision**.

 When you create containers from the Containers page in the management portal, you can configure the following settings:
 - Basic configuration